ezYakaEagle442/aks-sysdig/README.md

 Review the vulnerabilities that are appearing in the Voting application

 Define a Kubernetes CIS benchmark to your cluster
-i.
-What conclusions can you extract from the results?
+- What conclusions can you extract from the results?
-c.
-Enable some Runtime Policies and trigger some of them
+- Enable some Runtime Policies and trigger some of them

-i.
-We recommend triggering “Terminal Shell in a Container” rule “Sysdig Runtime Notable Events” by accessing a container running in the cluster ii.
-You can select other policies/rules to trigger
+We recommend triggering “Terminal Shell in a Container” rule “Sysdig Runtime Notable Events” by accessing a container running in the cluster
+- You can select other policies/rules to trigger

 Investigate Sysdig API via Swagger definition

 The query should look something like: https://<sysdig region API>/api/scanning/runtime/v2/workflows/results?cursor&filter=kubernetes.namespace.name%20%3D%20%22<namespace>%22&limit=100&order=desc&sort=runningVulnsBySev

-a.
 Select one image from the Voting application (or the application you have deployed) and extract via API all vulnerabilities associated with that image
-i.
-Show us the API call(s) you have used to extract that information ii.
-You can use curl, a script in bash/python, postman…
+- Show us the API call(s) you have used to extract that information
+- You can use curl, a script in bash/python, postman…

 [https://eu1.app.sysdig.com/api/public/docs/index.html](https://eu1.app.sysdig.com/api/public/docs/index.html)
 [https://eu1.app.sysdig.com/#/login](https://eu1.app.sysdig.com/#/login)

 [ Retrieve the Sysdig API Token](https://docs.sysdig.com/en/docs/developer-tools/sysdig-python-client/getting-started-with-sdcclient/#retrieve-the-sysdig-api-token)

 ```sh

 ```